+One of the first things you need to learn as an entrepreneur is how to reach potential customers.
+Having a strong network to call on when your product or service is ready to hit the market will put you way ahead of the curve.
 Sure, you should definitely keep in touch with your old crew; you never know where they will end up and how you might be able to help each other down the road.
-But don’t forget about the relationships in your life either: teachers, school administrators, professors, employers, friends of the family, etc—these are the relationships that often mean the difference between success and failure for a young entrepreneur.
+But don’t forget about the relationships with teachers, school administrators, professors, employers, friends of the family, etc.—these are the relationships that often mean the difference between success and failure for a young entrepreneur.
 Even if you have no intention of returning to your hometown, having many contacts (even hundreds) ready and willing to vouch for you to each of their many contacts throughout the country is priceless.
-One of the first things you need to learn as an entrepreneur is how to reach potential customers.
-Having a strong network to call on when your widget is ready to hit the market will put you way ahead of the curb.

 This one is for all students, regardless of your future plans.
 Should you have a Facebook page?
 Yes.
-A LinkedIn?
+A LinkedIn profile?
 Absolutely.
-A Twitter or a Pinterest?
+A Twitter or Pinterest?
 Maybe.
 One of the biggest mistakes people make when it comes to social media is forgetting that you will be judged according to what people see.
-Do not lie to yourself.
-Potential business partners and customers do not want to work with someone who has a Facebook page consisting of oversharing, angst-ridden status updates, and pictures of your empty liquor bottle collection.
+Don't lie to yourself.
+Potential business partners and customers do not want to work with someone who has a Facebook page consisting of oversharing, angst-ridden status updates and pictures of your empty liquor bottle collection.
 For most people in the business world, your social media accounts are weighted as highly as your résumé and college transcript.
 Why?
-Because what you post on social media sites directly reflects what you do and say when you think nobody important to your career is watching.
-It is indicative of the person you really are behind your professional façade.
-Make sure the person people see online reflects the professional you really are.
+Because what you post on social media directly reflects what you do and say when you think nobody important to your career is watching.
+It's indicative of the person you really are behind your professional façade, so make sure the person people see online reflects the professional you are.

-It is a brave new world, in which almost everyone has an e-mail address and compulsively checks it throughout the day.
+It's a brave new world in which almost everyone has an email address and compulsively checks it throughout the day.
 You should treat every email address you come across as a potential rent payment.
-Do not let a single one disappear.
+Don't let a single one disappear.
 Consider making an investment in an account with YMLP.com or a similar service.
-This interface allows you to organize and store e-mail addresses into specific lists.
+This interface allows you to organize and store email addresses into specific lists.
 You can then do mass broadcasts to those lists.
 Make a list for your former teachers and professors.
 Make a list for your theater contacts.
-Make a list for all of your former sports teammates.
+Make a list for all your former sports teammates.
 Make a list for your family.
 Try to make each list as focused as possible.
-And you can break it down by interest too; if you have know 50 people with a strong interest in video games, you should make a list for video games!
-And do not worry about adding a single contact to multiple lists.
-Most of these interfaces will automatically prevent double sending to a single contact.
+And you can break it down by interest too; if you know 50 people with a strong interest in video games, you should make a list for video games!
+And don't worry about adding a single contact to multiple lists.
+Most of these interfaces will automatically prevent double-sending to a single contact.

-4. Maintain regular, relevant contact with your e-mail lists.
+4. Maintain regular and relevant contact with your email lists

-You should not be sending e-mails to your lists on a weekly or even a monthly basis.
-Let’s face it—you’re in high school or college and there is not necessarily a lot going on to interest your mother’s book club.
-Keep any e-mail contact relevant and interesting to each contact group.
+You shouldn't be sending emails to your lists on a weekly or even a monthly basis.
+Let’s face it—you’re in high school or college, and there isn't necessarily a lot going on to interest your mother’s book club.
+Keep any email contact relevant and interesting to each contact group.
 If your Contemporary Lit professor recommends a book you think your mother’s book club would enjoy, send it their way.
 If you read an interesting article about education you think your high school teachers would find intriguing, forward it.
-Try to contact everyone on your e-mail lists at least two to three times a year.
+Try to contact everyone on your email lists at least two to three times a year.
 For most people, your main form of contact will just be to update them on your life and to ask that they update you on theirs.

 Most students (and their families) need to pay their own way through college, relying on scholarships and/or loans to fund the majority of their college education.
-You and the financial aid office at your school will calculate the bare minimum you will need to pay for tuition, books, food, and other living expenses.
-Then, you can almost always budget a certain amount more to make sure you have an adequate financial cushion.
-If you are going to live the life an entrepreneur, you need to get accustomed to saving every penny you can now.
+You and the financial aid office at your school will calculate the bare minimum you'll need to pay for tuition, books, food, and other living expenses.
+Then you can almost always budget a certain amount more to make sure you have an adequate financial cushion.
+If you're going to live the life of an entrepreneur, you need to get accustomed to saving every penny you can now.
 Do not rely on your school’s calculations.
 Know exactly how much money you need to live on during school.
 Cut corners where you can.
-Put the rest into a separate savings account you cannot easily access.
-Pretend it does not exist.
+Put the rest into a separate savings account you can't easily access, then pretend it doesn't exist.
 Work a part-time job for your “play” money.
-Even if you only put away few hundred dollars a semester, you will be surprised how quickly it will add up.
-Moreover, when your big idea presents itself and it is time to bring it to life, you will be forever thankful you chose to save and invest it in yourself and your future.
+Even if you only put away a few hundred dollars each semester, you'll be surprised how quickly it will add up.
+Moreover, when your big idea presents itself and it's time to bring it to life, you'll be forever thankful you chose to save and invest it in yourself and your future.